 Founded in 1959, the ECHR is a regional court with members including Russia, Turkey, the countries of the European Union, and several others.
 Its mission is to uphold the European Convention on Human Rights.

 The ECHR is a relatively fast-moving court that adjudicates disputes between countries and hears cases brought by individuals, companies, and nongovernmental organizations.
-Its landmark judgments have advanced the rights of minority groups within its member countries, including a 1988 ruling that paved the way for Ireland’s decriminalization of homosexuality.
+Its landmark judgments have advanced the rights of minority groups within its member countries.
+Most notably, the ECHR’s 1988 ruling paved the way for Ireland’s decriminalization of homosexuality.

 Still, like other international courts, the ECHR faces enforcement challenges.
-Russia has ignored several ECHR rulings, claiming they violate the country’s sovereignty, and it is not alone.
+Russia has ignored several ECHR rulings, claiming they violate the country’s sovereignty.
+The Kremlin is not alone in its ignorance of the ECHR.
 Member countries have failed to implement thousands of the ECHR’s rulings.

-Nevertheless, the ECHR is an example for similar regional human rights courts around the world, including the Inter-American Court of Human Rights and the African Court of Human and Peoples’ Rights.
+Nevertheless, the ECHR is an example for similar regional human rights courts around the world.
+The ECHR inspired the establishment of the Inter-American Court of Human Rights and the African Court of Human and Peoples’ Rights.

 Do all international courts face enforcement challenges?